 Shukto is a traditional Bengali cuisine and is considered as a delicacy.
 This is a mixed vegetable curry which has a fair amount of bitter gourd in it.
 It is cooked into a mustard and milk based gravy.
-It is mildly spiced with the addition of one whole dry red chilly and tempered with the Panch Phoron, the popular Bengali five spice.
+It is mildly spiced with the addition of one whole dry red chilli and tempered with Panch Phoron, the popular Bengali five spice.

 Drumstick, french beans, eggplants and carrots too can be added.
 It is served with hot steamed rice at the beginning of a full course meal as it is believed that the bitterness helps in purifying the blood.

-- 1 cup raddish, diced
+- 1 cup radish, diced

 - 1 cup green plantain, diced